 So when being bombarded with distractions, do your best to block them out and focus on the important task right in front of you.
 Then once that task is complete, take a break and reign in the outside noise.

-For more help boosting your focus, check out this how-to on the famous focus strategy – the Pomodoro technique.
+For more help boosting your focus, check out this how-to on the popular focus strategy – the Pomodoro technique.

 6. Use productivity tools